ObjectManagementGroup/mdsa-tools/README.md

 	  May be needed in some situations.
 Fixes up file path macros used by OMG system.
 Not for regular expected use.

+* `specsetup.py`

+  Used by the mdsa-omg-spec template to extract information from Specification_Setup.tex.
+In the future, will also be able to retrieve this information from an OMG-hosted DB when workflows are unified.
+Not for general end-user use.

 To Install
 ==========